okta/okta.github.io/_source/_posts/2019-05-07-basic-crud-angular-8-and-spring-boot-2dot2.md

 }
 ```

-Also, add it to `CarRepository` so you can communicate with its endpoints when adding/deleting/editing.
+Also, add it to `CarRepository` so you can communicate with its endpoints when adding/deleting/editing from Angular.

 ```java
 import org.springframework.web.bind.annotation.CrossOrigin;